How To Dress A Window With Voile & Sheer Curtains

 For many rooms, especially in the downstairs of our properties, complete privacy or coverage from the sun is not required.
-Instead, our curtains and window dressings are there as an aesthetic addition to soften the window and add some texture and form to our designs.
+Instead, curtains and window dressings are there as an aesthetic addition to soften the window and add some texture and form.

 Voiles within colourful rooms

 Their soft and every changing colour also means that voiles can work well in otherwise very colourful rooms as a less heavy and solid addition to the design.
-Although the classic and simple swag and pooling curtain looks beautiful, clean and elegant in every style property, this article takes you through some more unique ideas and styles to use when working with voiles and sheers.
+Although the classic and simple swag and pooling curtain looks beautiful, clean and elegant in every style property, this article takes you through some more unique ideas and styles to use when working with voiles.

 As you will begin to notice, there is an increasing range of voiles and sheers to choose from.
 Not only is there a large number of colours to coordinate with your existing colour scheme and break away from the traditional whites and creams, but there is also a variety of embroidered versions and those with a two-tone sateen finish.
 These more intricate designs can help bring the curtain more intrinsically into your design scheme by echoing shapes and patterns already used within the room.

 Furthermore, they look hugely effective when hung in front of or behind a more traditional cotton or linen based curtain to help soften the look and improve privacy if required.
 To help tie the fabric into your design, why not use your off cuts to layer on to scatter cushions or stretch over a coordinating coloured canvas for a novel piece of art work?